 My clients may simply be suffering from a prolonged period of stress overload or they may be struggling with inner conflicts, self-esteem, childhood trauma, lack of confidence, dysfunctional relationships and many other issues.
 Hypnotherapy’s first goal is to provide relief from the loop of anxiety that is off the rails and to give the client tools, such as self-hypnosis or mindfulness techniques to manage their transition to being back in control.
-The second is to change the mental habit of allowing negative self-beliefs and/or hidden memories from dictating their self-belief.
-Sometimes the belief is so strong that one must help the inner-child to process memories that are at the root cause of a powerful negative reaction.
+Learning to take back control from the anxiety is done in the calmness of a hypnotic trance.
+As well, the focus must be on changing the mental habit of allowing negative self-beliefs and/or hidden memories from dominating one’s self-belief.
+Sometimes the belief is so strong that one must help the adult’s inner-child process memories that are at the root cause of a powerful negative reaction.
 Hypnotherapy also has a wide range of approaches to support clients to process and release traumatic memories and to take back control of their life.